img img

 Khmelnytskyi

-Emotions are what make us human.
+It’s emotions that make us human.
 We need to study them, learn to manage them, because they can both lift us to heaven and lower us into the abyss.
 Iryna Tomych begins her story with these words.
-After February 24, she remained in her native Khmelnytskyi and continued to work as a school director.
+After February 24, she has stayed in her native Khmelnytskyi and continued to work as a school principal.

 Yuzhne, Odesa region

-“Considerable changes must begin with your surroundings” — such a concept Olesia Chaikivska, deputy director for educational work at the Viacheslav Chornovil General Secondary Educational Institution, a teacher of Ukrainian language and literature, tries to introduce at her school.
+“Considerable changes must begin with your surroundings.”
+This is the concept Olesia Chaikivska, deputy director for educational work at the Viacheslav Chornovil General Secondary School, a teacher of Ukrainian language and literature, is trying to introduce at her school.